How to Spend an Epic Learning Weekend In National Park: The Homeschool Adventure

 National parks aren’t just destinations for hiking and sightseeing—they’re immersive classrooms where nature, history, science, learning and adventure intersect.
 Nature becomes a living classroom while your family gives you that much needed outdoor time.
 The parks also gives you a lot of options and is accessible for all ages and learning styles.

-Essential Tools for a Learning-Packed Weekend
+Seven Essential Tools for a Learning-Packed Weekend

 • The National Park Services site is your best resource.
 It gives information about the visiting hours, tickets, and what are the available parts in the park that is available for your classic adventure.
 You can search by state or by topic.
+You can either use the one online or use the NPS app.

 • The National Park Trip Planning Guide gives you several checklist to plan your adventure – before, during and after.
 This guide is a great way to prepare your kids or students to the adventure ahead.